11.1.2 Return Address Stack

 calls and interrupts to occur.
 The PC is pushed onto the stack when a CALL

-value is pulled off the stack on a RETURN
+value is pulled off the stack on a RETURN, RETLW or a

 The stack operates as a 31-word by 21-bit RAM and a 5-bit Stack Pointer, or as a 35-word by 21-bit RAM with a 6-bit Stack Pointer in ICD mode.
 The stack space is not part of either program or data space.
 The Stack Pointer is readable and writable and the address on the top of the stack is readable and writable through the Top-of-Stack (TOS) Special File registers.
 Data can also be pushed to, or popped from the stack, using these registers.